stephenverderame/cpp_book/src/functional/lambdas.md

 # Lambdas

-You've likely seen lambdas in other programming languages so I'll just get into the C++ specifics.
+You've likely seen lambdas in other programming languages, so I'll just get into the C++ specifics.

 Lambdas have the syntax:
 ```